 Did you ever wonder how the signal from all those satellites travels over a single wire?
 If you have a SWM-enabled dish, then the dish itself does all the work.
 However, a SWM dish isn’t allowed for commercial applications.
-For that you need the regular Slimline-5 dish with four wires coming out.
+For that you need a legacy dish with six wires coming out.

 When using a single wire multiswitch, the switch itself will permanently assign each cable going the dish one of the four types.
 A polarity locker put closer to the dish does much the same thing, but by normalizing the signals closer to the dish, it makes everything more stable.
 This kind of stability is important when the dish feeds dozens or even hundreds of receivers.

 How to connect it up

 Connecting a polarity locker is easy.
 If you are using an amplifier, connect it before the polarity locker.
 Then, run four cables from the polarity locker to the amplifier.
 The outputs from the polarity locker are labeled by satellite and by odd or even polarity.
 Connect the cables from the polarity locker into the corresponding input ports on the SWM as follows:

 First output [Output 1 (101E/99)] into Input 1 (99/101 18v)

 Second output [Output 2 (101O/99)] into Input 2 (99/101 13v)

 Third output [Output 3 (110E/103)] into Input 3 (103/110/119 18v 22KHz)